-Since because pets age much faster than humans, it’s important to take the necessary steps to keep them healthy and happy throughout all life stages.
-This includes regular trips to the veterinarian and close attention to their needs.
-By following a few simple guidelines, the Pet Medical Center of Katy in the Houston area can help you extend the life of your pet.
+Since pets age much faster than humans, it’s important to take the necessary steps to keep them healthy and happy throughout all of life’s stages.
+This includes regular trips to the veterinarian and paying close attention to their needs.
+By following a few simple guidelines, Pet Medical Center of Katy can help you extend the life of your pet.

 Senior Life Stages